 With these and many other tactics, the University hopes to encourage more members of the campus community to choose bicycling as a preferred method of transportation, and in doing so help us to reach our goals to reduce transportation-related emissions.

 Based on survey data from 2007 and from 2011, there are increasing numbers of people on campus using bicycling as their primary mode of travel.
+Until 2017, there are 4000-6000 people bike around the campus every day.
+And our goal is to increase the number further.

 |Mode-choice surveys||Percentage that commute by bicycle|